Mining & GIS Glossary

 BLM State Office

-Regional offices of the Bureau of Land Management that process mining claim filings, maintain land status records, and manage public lands within their jurisdiction.
+Regional BLM offices that process mining claim filings, maintain land status records, and manage public lands within their jurisdiction.

 BLM Serial Number